niteshmaurya2610/Audio-Download-Play/README.md

 python3 -u audioPlay.py
 ```

 6. The script will ask if you want to download the songs.
-Type `y` and press Enter to initiate the download.
+Type `y` and press Enter to initiate the download (respond within 3 seconds otherwise by default it takes `n`).

 7. The script will download the audio files and save them in the "Music" directory.
-If the directory doesn't exist, it will be created.
+If the directory doesn't exist, it will be created (remember to change the directory path in line 5).

 8. The VLC media player will launch and play the downloaded audio files in sequence.
 You can control playback using the following commands:
    - Press Enter to play the next song.